 This information is intended to provide answers to commonly asked questions by real estate agents.
 It is not intended to replace detailed information found in your state's statutes and regulations.
 Though we have made reasonable efforts to ensure that the information given is reliable and current, we cannot guarantee that it is.
 For more information please contact your state real estate department.
 See contact information below.

-In order to qualify for licensure as a real estate salesperson, an applicant must have satisfactorily completed 75 hours of education approved by the Secretary of State and have passed a qualifying examination administered by the Department.
-Those salesperson applicants who completed the 45-hour salesperson course prior to July 1, 2008 may complete the 30-hour qualifying course to satisfy the 75-hour requirement in real estate approved by the Secretary of State, and have passed a qualifying examination administered by the Department.
+Effective December 21, 2022: In order to qualify for licensure as a real estate salesperson, an applicant must have satisfactorily completed 77 hours of education approved by the Secretary of State and have passed a qualifying examination administered by the Department.
+Those salesperson applicants who completed the 75-hour salesperson course after December 21, 2022 may complete a 2-hour continuing education course to satisfy the 77-hour requirement in real estate approved by the Secretary of State, and have passed a qualifying examination administered by the Department.

 In order to qualify for licensure as a real estate broker, an applicant must have at least two years of experience as a licensed real estate salesperson or at least three years of experience in the general real estate field (e.g., buying and selling your own property, managing property owned by your employer).
 A broker applicant will be required to show proof of completing 120 hours of education approved by the Secretary of State, and have passed a qualifying examination administered by the Department.
 Broker applicants will be required to show proof of completing the 45 hour salesperson course, the 30 hour remedial course and the 45 hour broker course OR the 75 salesperson course and the 45 hour broker course.

 Final Exam Procedure: